 Type - Overlay segment supported by Azure VMware Solution.

-The segment is now visible in Azure VMware Solution, NSX-T Manger, and vCenter.
+The segment is now visible in Azure VMware Solution, NSX-T Manager, and vCenter Server.

 Use NSX-T Manager to add network segment

 The virtual machines (VMs) created in vCenter Server are placed onto the network segments created in NSX-T Data Center and are visible in vCenter Server.

 In NSX-T Manager, select Networking > Segments, and then select Add Segment.

 Enter a name for the segment.